April 2 - 5, 2025

 - The pacer is a companion, not a leader.
 That is, (and we know this one is hard to enforce, so we hope that you do the honorable thing) the runner is supposed to “lead” and find and follow the course on his/her own.
 The pacer should always follow the runner.

-Average temperatures in Memphis at this time of year range between 50 and 70 degrees Farenheit.
-But like most places in the spring, weather is unpredictable.
-Plan accordingly.
+- While a pacer is allowed, this race can be run without one.
 Road shoes are perfectly fine for this course, but it would be best to have a set of trail shoes too.
 Trekking poles are allowed but not required.

 About our Hosts